Coutts fined 8.75 million pounds for money laundering failures

-The Financial Services Authority said Coutts had dealt inadequately with a type of clientele known as "politically exposed persons" - people whose prominent position in public life might have made them vulnerable to corruption.
+Financial watchdog said Coutts had dealt inadequately with a type of clientele known as "politically exposed persons" - people whose prominent position in public life might have made them vulnerable to corruption.

 "Coutts' failings were significant, widespread and unacceptable," Tracey McDermott, acting director of enforcement and financial crime at the Financial Services Authority (FSA), said in a statement on Monday.